 - ALTA Title policy with the beneficiary to you.

 - Personal Guarantee.

-- Property Valuation by way of a Competitive Market Analysis, Broker Price Opinion or full Appraisal.
+- Property Valuation through a Competitive Market Analysis, Broker Price Opinion, or full Appraisal.

 - Evidence of Hazard Insurance with you listed as additional insured Borrower(s) Corporate Documents if applicable.

 Level 4 Funding LLC (we/us) is not selling the Note; Level 4 Funding LLC is acting as Mortgage Brokers, Licensed in Arizona, MB 0923961, between the Lender (you/your/beneficiary) and the borrower(s) for a Loan(Loan/Note).

 Your investment is at risk.
 There is no guarantee that this investment vehicle will be successful, and there is a possibility of failure and the complete loss of your investment.

 You are sophisticated and can absorb any loss.

 The security of the proposed investment may be just the value of the real estate.

 If the borrower(s) fails to pay -- you will not get paid.
 You only get paid if the borrower(s) pays.
 Nonpayment by the borrower(s) will result in loss or delay of cash to you.

 Loan Servicing is handled by our recommended Loan Servicing Company - Evergreen Note Servicing.

 You are the beneficiary of the Note/Loan.
 You control the Note and Deed of Trust through a Trustee and are listed as the Beneficiary to the Deed of Trust.
 The Trustee, by default, is listed as First American Title Insurance Company, a Nebraska corporation, P.O.
 Box 2922 Phoenix, AZ 85062.